Coding - Random Walks

 Each row and column of \mathbf{P} corresponds to a node, with entries representing the transition probabilities from the row node to the column node.

-Now, let us simulate a random walk on this graph.
-We represent a position of the walker by a vector, \mathbf{x}, with five elements, each of which represents a node.
-We mark the node that the walker is currently at by 1 and others as 0.
+Now let’s simulate a random walk step by step.
+We represent the position of the walker using a vector \mathbf{x} with five elements, where we mark the current node with 1 and others as 0:

 x = np.array([0, 0, 0, 0, 0])